appsquickly/typhoon-example/README.md

 * Caches weather reports locally, for later off-line use.
 * Stores (creates, reads, updates deletes) the cities that the user is interested in receiving reports for.
 * Can use metric or imperial units.
-* Displays a different theme on each run.
+* Displays a different theme (background image, colors, etc) on each run.

 ###Running the sample: